unil-lettres/training/README.md

 Development of technical skills in the Faculty of Arts.

-A Laravel 11 app with a [Backpack](https://backpackforlaravel.com/) administration.
+A Laravel 11 app with a [Filament](https://filamentphp.com/) administration panel.

-Backpack is open-core, but we use features from ``backpack\pro`` which is a paid closed-source Backpack add-on.
-Which means in order to use this application and the ``backpack\pro`` features a [licence](https://backpackforlaravel.com/pricing) is needed.

 # Development with Docker